What Are Consumer Goods?

 Conclusion!

-On the concluding note, we hope you would have understood that consumer goods are the end result of production and manufacturing.
+On a concluding note, we hope you would have understood that consumer good is the end result of production and manufacturing.
+The consumer can see these goods stocked on the store shelf.
+What are the basic consumer goods that you need in your day-to-day life?

 Excellent article.
 Thanks for your articles.